ory/docs/docs/ecosystem/styleguide/styleguide.md

 ### Link instead of repeating text

-Rather than repeating information from another topic, link to the single source of truth and explain why it is important.
+Rather than repeating information from another topic, link to the single source of truth and explain why it's important.

 ## Markdown